imdeepmind/NeuralPy/README.md

 <p align="center">
  <img src="https://user-images.githubusercontent.com/34741145/81591141-99752900-93d9-11ea-9ef6-cc2c68daaa19.png" alt="Logo of NeuralPy" />
  <br />
- A Keras like library works on top of PyTorch
+ A Keras like deep learning library works on top of PyTorch
 </p>

 > Currently, this library is at a very early stage of development.
 README and Documentation are incomplete.